Altion Law Complaints Policy

 Our Complaints Policy:

-Altion Law are committed to providing a high quality legal service to all our clients.
-If you feel that something has gone wrong or you are not satisfied with either a matter or your bill, then please do tell us about I, as it will help us to improve our standards.
+Altion Law are committed to providing a high quality legal service to all our clients, and conduct our complaints procedure fully.
+If you feel that something has gone wrong, or you are not satisfied with either a matter or your bill, then please do tell us about it.
+It will help us to improve our standards.

-If you have a complaint about our service or a bill that we have rendered, please contact us with full details so that we may act upon it as quickly as possible.
+If you have a complaint about our service, or a bill that we have rendered, please contact us.
+Please provide with full details so that we may act upon it as quickly, as possible.

-If your concerns have not been satisfactory resolved, a complaint can also be raised with the compliance officer for legal practice – Rebecca Hudson, who can be contacted by the following methods:
+If your concerns have not been satisfactory resolved, a complaint will follow our complaints procedure and can be raised with the compliance officer for legal practice – Rebecca Hudson, who can be contacted by the following methods:

 Address: Altion Law, 9 Shirwell Crescent, Furzton, Milton Keynes, MK4 1GA